Skip to main content

 Typestring

-DescriptionWith this option, you can use one of our pre-built validation rules such as required, unique, regex and many more.
-This property offers you the possibility to ensure the highest-possible data quality.
+DescriptionWith this option, you can write complex, conditional validation rules with logical operators and our helper functions (unique, regex, includes).
+This property offers you the possibility to ensure the highest-possible data quality (see Validation rules below for more details)

 errorMessage